ducafecat/strapi-documentation-chinese/docs/developer-docs/latest/development/plugins/upload.md

 If you want to create your own provider without publishing it on **npm** you can follow these steps:

-- Create a `./providers/strapi-provider-upload-{provider-name}` folder in your root application folder.
+- 创建 a `./providers/strapi-provider-upload-{provider-name}` folder in your root application folder.
-- Create your provider as explained in the [documentation](#create-providers) above.
+- 创建 your provider as explained in the [文章](#create-providers) above.
-- Then update your `package.json` to link your `strapi-provider-upload-{provider-name}` dependency to point to the [local path](https://docs.npmjs.com/files/package.json#local-paths) of your provider.
+- 然后 update your `package.json` to link your `strapi-provider-upload-{provider-name}` dependency to point to the [local path](https://docs.npmjs.com/files/package.json#local-paths) of your provider.

 ```json
 {